- 5 Easy and Filling Keto Smoothie Recipes

 Despite being marketed as healthy, most store-bought yogurts contain just as many carbs and sugars as a donut — if not more.

-Keto-approved yogurt does exist — you just have to look for full-fat yogurts without much added sugar or flavorings at the grocery store.
+Keto-approved yogurt does exist — you just have to look for full-fat yogurts without added sugar or flavorings at the grocery store.

 Another option that’s easier than you may think is making your own homemade coconut yogurt.